 - 1. Re-torque fasteners and hardware. - 2.
-Check that all safety decals are installed and legible.
-Apply new decals if required. - 3.
 Check the drive belt tension and alignment.
+Tension or align as required. - 3.
+Check the conveying belt tension and alignment.
 Tension or align as required. - 4.
-Check the conveying belt tension and alignment.
-Tension or align as required. - 5.
 Check that all guards are installed and working as intended.